 - Anti-inflammatory: Reducing inflammation by acting on body mechanisms.

-- Antioxidant: It has ability to reduce oxidative stress.
+- Antioxidant: It has the ability to reduce oxidative stress.
 Hence, it helpful in the management of conditions such as leukoplakia, diabetes mellitus, chronic eye disease and tissue injury.

 - Antirheumatic: Alleviating or preventing rheumatism.